SimonHarte/SpartanGrid/README.md

 The next generation less grid system.
 (This is madness...)

-This library requires [less](https://github.com/less/less.js) version 1.4.0 or above and currently doesn't work with less version 1.7.0.
+This library requires [less](https://github.com/less/less.js) version 1.4.0 or above but currently doesn't work with less version 1.7.0.

 ### Features